U.S. Stocks on Track to Snap Two-Week Losing Streak

 Continue Reading Below

-Stocks have risen for six straight sessions, supported by stronger-than-expected first-quarter earnings, expectations for the Federal Reserve to move only gradually and continued signs of a steady economy.
+Stocks have risen on stronger-than-expected first-quarter earnings, continued signs of a steady economy and expectations that the Federal Reserve will only raise rates gradually.

-On Thursday, the S&P 500 notched its 19th record closing high of the year, surpassing the 18 records reached in 2016.
-It's set to close the week up 1.4%, its biggest weekly gain in nearly a month.
+The S&P 500 hit its 19th record of the year Thursday and is on pace to close the week up 1.4%, its biggest weekly gain since the end of April.

 Continue Reading Below